song2siren/llm-zoomcamp-music-theory-assistant/docs/project-evaluation.md

 # Project Evaluation

-Reference: The [evaluation criteria](https://github.com/DataTalksClub/llm-zoomcamp/blob/main/project.md#evaluation-criteria) of the [LLM-zoomcamp course](https://github.com/DataTalksClub/llm-zoomcamp) (as of 15/08/2025).
+Reference: The [evaluation criteria](https://github.com/DataTalksClub/llm-zoomcamp/blob/main/project.md#evaluation-criteria) of the [LLM-zoomcamp course](https://github.com/DataTalksClub/llm-zoomcamp) (as of 20/08/2025).

-09/09/2024: Total: 20 / 21 points (~95%) (excluding 2 bonus points)

 - ✅ Problem description
   - [ ] 0 points: The problem is not described